PierreZ/pierrezemb.fr/content/posts/diving-into-etcd-linearizable/index.md

 > etcd is a strongly consistent, distributed key-value store that provides a reliable way to store data that needs to be accessed by a distributed system or cluster of machines.
 It gracefully handles leader elections during network partitions and can tolerate machine failure, even in the leader node.

-ETCD is well-known to be Kubernetes's datastore and a CNCF incubating project.
+ETCD is well-known to be Kubernetes's datastore, and a CNCF incubating project.

 ## Linea-what?